 We ran Algorithm 1 for 1000 total iterations, using a restart value of 25.
 By instrumenting the code, we determined the numerical range of values each vector contained, and then computed the possible absolute error that a bit flip could introduce.
-We classified the absolute error according to \S VII-C, and counted each class of errors for the duration of the algorithm.
-Figure 8 shows how these errors map to our classes of errors when the matrices are scaled versus not scaled.
+We classified the absolute error according to § VI-C, and counted each class of errors for the duration of the algorithm.